Taharat22/Twitter-LDA/README.md

 1. You can create a new project using eclipse in the source code folder.
 Make sure all the jar files in the lib folder are loaded.
 Then just run this main file: TwitterLDA/TwitterLDAmain.java

 2. If u are using ant, just run "ant build".
 To run the main file, cd to the source code folder, and run: `java -cp ../bin TwitterLDA/TwitterLDAmain`

+Steps of Running LDA in NetBeans/Eclipse successfully
+1. Download the project from git.
+2. Instead of running the project directly create a new project in NetBeans or eclipse.
+3. Copy all files from downloaded project to the project you have created.
+4. Run it and you will find error at jc.java.
+5. For removing this add library jarg.
+Which is available in the ‘lib’ folder/package of your project.